Proverb Jacobs

-Proverb Gabriel Jacobs, Jr. (May 25, 1935 – April 18, 2016) was an American football offensive and defensive lineman in the National Football League for the Philadelphia Eagles and the New York Giants.
-He also played in the American Football League for the New York Titans and the Oakland Raiders.
+Proverb Gabriel Jacobs Jr. (May 25, 1935 – April 18, 2016) was an American football offensive and defensive lineman in the National Football League (NFL) for the Philadelphia Eagles and the New York Giants.
+He also played in the American Football League (AFL) for the New York Titans and the Oakland Raiders.
 Jacobs played college football at Modesto Junior College and the University of California.
-He was drafted in the second round of the 1958 NFL Draft.
+He was drafted in the second round of the 1958 NFL draft.
 Jacobs self-published his memoir, Autobiography of an Unknown Football Player, in 2014.
 He died in 2016 at the age of 80.

+Jacobs was also an All-American shot putter for the California Golden Bears track and field team, finishing 7th at the 1958 NCAA Track and Field Championships.